 - PROFESSIONAL PHOTOS -- Professional photographs on every listing and update the photographs when needed or changes have been made to the property.

 Normally, there are several factors that can make a property difficult to rent – undesirable neighborhood, the property doesn’t show well, pets are not allowed or the rent is not competitive.
 If one of the last two problems appears to be a factor in marketing your property, we will make suggestions to correct them.
 We do our utmost to keep all properties rented, not only for your benefit but also because our income is based on a percentage of the rental income.

 Income: All applicants must earn a (combined gross income) minimum of 3 times the monthly rent.
-A co-signer and/or a double deposit will be asked for if the income is not 3 times the rent.

 Rental History: A clean rental history free of evictions or outstanding balances.

 Multiple Applications: In the case of multiple applications we do not operate on a first come/first serve basis.
 We run credit on all fully submitted applications and the final decision is based upon a point system mainly derived on Credit Score.
 In the event that there was a more qualified applicant Colorado Realty and Property Management, Inc. will hold their application for 90 days should the applicant decided to move the application to another listing in Colorado Realty and Property Management, Inc.'s portfolio.